filecoin-project/filecoin-docs/docs/about-filecoin/faq.md

 ### We are worried about the ability of our network to handle the additional overhead of running a Filecoin node and still provide fast services for our customers.
 What are the computational demands of a Lotus node?
 Are there any metrics for node performance given various requirements?

-### We bought a lot of hard drives of data through the Discover project.
+### We bought multiple hard drives of data through the Discover project.
 When will they be shipped to China?

 There are a number of details that are still being finalized between the verified deals construction and the associated crypto-economic parameters.

-Our aim is to allow these details to finalize before shipping, but given timelines, we're considering enabling teams to take receipt of these drives before the parameters are set.
+We aim to allow these details to finalize before shipping, but given timelines, we're considering enabling teams to take receipt of these drives before the parameters are set.
 We will publish updates on the status of the Discover project on the Filecoin blog.

 ### Do Filecoin storage providers need a fixed IP?